Which number system is "best" for describing empirical reality?: Calculus

 \section{Calculus}

-Much more recently, somewhat over 300 years ago, Newton~\cite{Newton} and Leibniz~\cite{Leibniz} developed the differential and integral calculus as general purpose mathematical tools.
-(The calculus was developed largely for calculating slopes and volumes --- thereby extending the ``method of exhaustion’’ developed by the ancient Greeks~\cite{exhaustion1, exhaustion2}; and also for the extremely practical purpose of predicting planetary orbits).
-Putting these pragmatic tools on a rigourous footing, (as Berkeley asked: ``What, pray tell, are these \emph{differentials}, these ghosts of departed quantities?’’~\cite{Berkeley}), took well over a century, and led Dedekind, Cauchy, Weirstrauss, and numerous others to develop and codify the real number system --- with its associated theory of real analysis and mathematically rigourous theories of differentiation and integration~\cite{Hardy, dirichlet-series, Shilov}.
-No-one can reasonably doubt the pragmatic effectiveness (the possibly ``unreasonable effectiveness’’) of real analysis~\cite{Wigner} --- just consider the theory of ordinary and partial differential equations, the associated existence and uniqueness results, and the vast body of mathematical physics that has grown up over the last few centuries --- almost all of which is based on straightforward application of real analysis (or its offspring, complex analysis).
+Much more recently, somewhat over 300 years ago, Newton~\cite{Newton1,Newton2} and Leibniz~\cite{Leibniz1,Leibniz2} developed the differential and integral calculus as general purpose mathematical tools~\cite{note}.
+(The calculus was developed largely for calculating slopes and volumes---thereby extending the ``method of exhaustion'' developed by the ancient Greeks~\cite{exhaustion1, exhaustion2}; and also for the extremely practical purpose of predicting planetary orbits).
+Putting these pragmatic tools on a rigourous footing (as Berkeley asked: ``What, pray tell, are these \emph{differentials}, these ghosts of departed quantities?''~\cite{Berkeley}), took well over a century, and led Dedekind, Cauchy, Weirstrauss, and numerous others to develop and codify the real number system---with its associated theory of real analysis and mathematically rigourous theories of differentiation and integration~\cite{Hardy, dirichlet-series, Shilov}.

+No one can reasonably doubt the pragmatic effectiveness (the possibly ``unreasonable effectiveness'') of real analysis~\cite{Wigner}---just consider the theory of ordinary and partial differential equations, the associated existence and uniqueness results, and the vast body of mathematical physics that has grown up over the last few centuries---almost all of which is based on the straightforward application of real analysis (or its offspring, complex analysis). \enlargethispage{40pt}

-But, and this is a very big but, the very successfulness of real analysis relies upon the fact that the real number system is a mathematical idealization, (not a physical model), that is by that stage very far removed from empirical reality of how one might actually make measurements, and so is very far removed from experimental verifiability.
-How, pray tell, might one go about experimentally verifying the implicit claim underlying the use of real analysis in physics --- the implicit claim that the measurements made by physical clocks and rulers are adequately characterized by the real number system?
-(And more subtly, the implicit claim that one needs the \emph{entire} real number system to adequately characterize physical measurements.)
+However, and this is a very big however, the very successfulness of real analysis relies upon the fact that the real number system is a mathematical idealization (not a physical model) that is by that stage very far removed from empirical reality of how one might actually make measurements, and so is very far removed from the experimental verifiability.
+How, pray tell, might one go about experimentally verifying the implicit claim underlying the use of real analysis in physics---the implicit claim that the measurements made by physical clocks and rulers are adequately characterized by the real number system?
+(And more subtly, the often implicitly made but highly debatable assumption that one needs the \emph{entire} real number system to adequately characterize physical measurements.)